 Gold is a precious metal that is acceptable as an asset all over the world.
-It has a common value and is acceptable as it is throughout the world.
+This is because it has an expected value and is fine as it is across the globe.
 That means you don’t have to get it converted into some other form or carry any legal paperwork (except for some cases where quantity is restricted) to take it with you while traveling.
-Due to this, gold is widely popular among investors as well as non-investors.
+Due to this, gold is widely prevalent among investors as well as non-investors.

-Indian gold buying season is between October and February when people buy gold on a large scale in India, during the wedding season and the biggest festival of India, Diwali.
+Indian gold buying season is between October and February, when people buy gold on a large scale in India, during the wedding season, and India’s biggest festival, Diwali.

 One of the places to look at the demand for gold, soaring at every point in time, is India.
 In India, gold is purchased throughout the year, with skyrocketing demands between October and February (also known as the Indian gold buying season), the Indian wedding season, and the time for India’s biggest festival Diwali.
-During this time, people purchase gold as it is considered auspicious.
+During this time, people purchased gold as it is considered auspicious.
 Moreover, it is a tradition to wear gold jewelry during weddings and festive seasons.
-Also, it is a major part of household investments in India.
+Also, it is a significant part of household investments in India.
 Due to these cultural and financial aspects, India’s demand for gold exceeds 514 tonnes every year.
-Just like every business has a general reserve for future needs, every household has a gold reserve for the unforeseen future.
+Like every business has a general reserve for future needs, every household has a gold resource for the unforeseen future.

 Why is Gold Important in Indian Weddings?

 Gold is a tool to showcase wealth and is considered a blessing of Goddess Lakshmi, a symbol of wealth and fortune.
-Indian weddings are world-famous for their extravagant celebrations, several days long affair, and the head to toe dressing up inexpensive clothes and jewelry.
-The Indian parents consider it a blessing to gift gold jewelry to the bride and bridegroom as they believe it will bring good fortune to the couple.
-It doesn’t matter if the family is rich or poor, they purchase and gift gold to the bride and bridegroom according to their ability, but the gold has to be gifted to carry on the tradition.
+Indian weddings are world-famous for extravagant celebrations, days-long affairs, and head-to-toe dressing up inexpensive clothes and jewelry.
+Therefore, the Indian parents consider it a blessing to gift gold jewelry to the bride and bridegroom as they believe it will bring good fortune to the couple.
+It doesn’t matter if the family is rich or poor, they purchase and gift gold to the bride and bridegroom according to their ability, but the gold has to be granted to carry on the tradition.

-It not only brings a fortunate future but also completes the Indian traditional wear.
-Indian traditional wear is incomplete without gold jewelry.
-This is why the bride wears gold as it enhances the beauty of the whole wedding outfit and the bride.
-Due to the reason that over 20 million weddings take place in India every year, the demand for gold is always high here and hence playing a major part in the world market of gold.
+It not only brings a promising future but also completes the Indian traditional wear.
+Indian formal wear is incomplete without gold jewelry.
+This is why the bride wears gold, enhancing the beauty of the whole wedding outfit and the bride.
+Due to the reason that over 20 million weddings take place in India every year, the demand for gold is always high here and hence playing a significant part in the world market of gold (see forex market opening time in India)

 Gold Imports and Prices

 Only Indian demand for gold cannot be the only factor responsible for the price of gold in the global market.
-There are several other factors like global supply and demand, inflation rates, geopolitical factors, weather, etc. Still, such a wast demand from India does cause a major impact on its prices globally.
+Several other factors like worldwide supply and demand, inflation rates, geopolitical factors, weather, etc. Still, such a waste demand from India does cause a significant impact on its prices globally.
 Not only this, traders and investors find it profitable to exploit the high-end demand time of gold in India.
 They state that buying gold in September and then selling it in October onwards results in about 80% of cases.
 The Moore Research Centre even highlighted this study in the year 2016.

 If you are interested in trading gold, learn how to calculate XAUUSD pip value.